DeeboyEdx/speech2input/README.md

     - [x] A Digital assistant's attention span is short.
 So, commands must be swift and to the point.
       - [x] As such, performing multiple or complex actions utilizing this project may prove difficult.
 Thankfully the Alexa method has a follow-up mode which alleviates this pressure.
     - [x] Giving literal key-press commands can be tricky to near impossible as it is wholly dependent on what the digital assistant *thinks* it heard with their tendency to listen for natural spoken language.
 For example, it may hear "end" when you say "n".
 I try to work with this by providing an equivalency dictionary but it isn't perfect.
-    - [ ] Log file location may differ depending on whether script is executed from console[^5] or by Push2Run.
+    - [ ] Log file location may differ depending on whether the script is executed from the console[^5] or by Push2Run.

     </p>
     </details>